top of page

 Biography

 Currently, Saptarshi is focused on conceptualizing space missions that can leverage the unique capabilities of multiple spacecraft.
-His research interests include understanding the evolution of the Solar System by probing the interiors of small bodies, using interferometry to image exoplanets and gain insights into the origin of life and our place in the Universe, as well as developing autonomous spacecraft.
+His research interests include studying the evolution of the Solar System by probing the interiors of small bodies, using interferometry to image exoplanets, and gaining insights into the origin of life and our place in the Universe.
 He has published more than 70 papers in journals and refereed conferences.

 bottom of page